Clueless and confused to decide whether to run ads on Facebook or Google?

 In comparison to Google Ads, Facebook Ads are slightly cheaper.
 A business in the clothing industry only needs to pay $0.45 per click on Facebook.
 The finance industry is one of the expensive businesses to advertise on Facebook as the average CPC is $3.77.
 Still cheaper than Google Ads!

-Although the CPC of Google Ads is more expensive compared to Facebook Ads, you need to understand that people that clicking on Google Ads have different intent and most of the times they have purchase intent and most likely become a paying customer.
+Although the CPC of Google Ads is more expensive compared to Facebook Ads, you need to understand that people that click on Google Ads have different intent and most of the time they have purchase intent and most likely become a paying customers.
 Facebook is the best platform for brand awareness and Google is the best platform to reach potential customers that are at the purchase stage.

 For example, your audience comes across your ad on Facebook.
 The person recognizes your brand and searches on Google to find out more about your brand.
 So, your Facebook ads have encouraged your target audience to find your business as they are aware of your brand and want to know more.
 Once they get to know more about your business, they will most likely purchase your products or services.

 CPC is the cost involved with the click, while CPA is another important metric you should consider with paid advertising.
 CPA (Cost Per Action) determine the ROI of your paid ad campaigns.

 According to Wordstream, the average CPA for Facebook is $18.68 and the average CPA for Google Ads is $48.96 for search and $75.51 for display.
 These are just average based on the global market and the cost will be relatively lower for local markets depending on the competition.
 If you have a huge number of competitors actively spending on paid ads, then you should determine whether it’s worth spending on these platforms or moving to alternatives.